What To Do (And Not Do) When You Suffer A Sprain

 - Decreased range of motion

-If you have a mild sprain, you might experience stiffness while walking.
-But it is recoverable within a few days.
-However, in case of a severe injury, you might experience an altered or failed limb movement for a prolonged period.
+If you have a mild sprain, you might experience stiffness while walking, but patients typically recover within a few days.
+However, in the case of a severe injury, you might experience an altered or failed limb movement for a prolonged period.

-Whether it is a minor sprain or a severe one, you should visit your doctor immediately.
-S/he will ask you a few preliminary questions:
+Whether you sustain a minor sprain or something more severe, you should visit your doctor immediately after the incident.
+She or he will ask you a few preliminary questions such as:

 - What caused the injury?

 - What were you doing when you sustained the injury?